Regenerate + Relaunch

 This is where the magic happens.

 You’re not going to perfectly and completely overhaul your life in three months.
-But - you can make a killer plan, update your beliefs about what’s possible, and start making big changes, in the real world.
+But - you can make a killer plan, update your beliefs about what’s possible, and start making big changes, and prepare yourself for what’s to come.

 That’s exactly what we’ll do.
-We’ll look for changes that you now know are right for you - but aren’t super comfy.
+We’ll look for changes that you now know are right for you - but aren’t super comfy — and we’ll write scripts, develop contingency plans, work out exactly what your “signs of backslide” are so you can catch them early.

 And we’ll make a plan to stay in touch to make sure you stick the landing.